 Overwintering plants - Though often grown as half hardy annuals, chili plants are actually perennials and so can be overwintered successfully to grow again next season.
 They are very sensitive not only to frost, but also to cold temperatures and being too wet.
 Keep your best flavoured and most productive plants at or above 7-8C ideally a bright windowsill in a cool room if you don't have a frost-free greenhouse will do nicely.
 Keep them fairly dry but don't let them wilt and start to water them more when they start to show new growth which will start in late winter / early spring.
 Too much warmth with weak winter light will make them grow weak and leggy, too much wet will lead to rot.

 in chilies that makes them hot -

 Like lots of plant chemicals that we find tasty, it is actually produced as a deterrent against organisms that may eat the plant, particularly fungi and insects.

-Birds spread the seeds of chilies, they pass through their digestive system intact and therefore viable, mammals often have teeth that crush and so destroy the seeds, so it makes sense for the plant to be palatable to animals that will aid its spread.
+Birds can't taste capsaicin - Birds spread the seeds of chilies, they pass through their digestive system intact and therefore viable, mammals often have teeth that crush and so destroy the seeds, so it makes sense for the plant to be palatable to animals that will aid its spread.
 Capsicum seeds are predominantly spread by birds.